Short- and Long-Term Side Effects of Xanax (Alprazolam)

 - Difficulties with coordination or balance.

 Due to the risks of Xanax, it is recommended only for short-term use.
-The FDA recommends use of Xanax for anxiety disorder for no more than 4 months and for panic disorder, 4 to 10 weeks.4 The risks of Xanax are not limited to the above side effects.
-Xanax also has a known potential for abuse and dependence.4
+The FDA recommends use of Xanax for anxiety disorder for no more than 4 months and for panic disorder, 4 to 10 weeks.10 The risks of Xanax are not limited to the above effects.
+Xanax also has a known potential for misuse and dependence, and misuse can lead to overdose.10

 Xanax Withdrawal Symptoms